 Good weather provides favorable conditions for water sports.
 You can choose to swim, ride a banana boat, jet ski, kitesurf, and kayak.
 Koh Samui offers many activities for families with kids, such as football golf.
 There are also many water parks.

 If you want to find a place to dive, you could go to Koh Tao, a 2-hour journey from Koh Samui.
 It is one of the best best diving spots in Thailand.

 2. Hua Hin

-The Ripley's Believe It or Not!
-Museum displays all kinds of strange collections from all over the world in a unique way.
-The Sanctuary of Truth, which is an all-wood temple, has exquisite carvings and is a spectacular sight even when seen from a distance.
+Pattaya has many beaches where you can enjoy exciting water sports and relax in bars and restaurants.
+You can also find many fascinating museums and temples there.
+Spend some hours in the Ripley's Believe It or Not!
+Museum, which displays all kinds of strange collections from all over the world in a unique way.
+And then visit the Sanctuary of Truth (an all-wood temple), which has exquisite carvings and is a spectacular sight even when seen from a distance.

 5. Khao Sok National Park

 The interior of the southern peninsula is a good area to visit in rainy August as the heavy rainfall mainly happens in the afternoon and it is sunny in the morning.
 Khao Sok National Park is about a 3-hour drive from Phuket.

 There, you can explore the world's oldest evergreen jungle, marvel at the stunning limestone karst mountains, and see a great variety of exotic plants and tropical hardwood trees with massive roots, such as orchids, palms, ferns, bamboo, and mosses.

 Suggested read: How to Plan Your First Trip to Thailand — 7 Easy Steps.